LorenzoPiombini/Database/README.md

 [isam.db-C-language-main]$ sudo make clean; make; make test ;sudo  make install
 ``````

+this will clean your current directory, creates the objects, run the tests and create the
+commands to browse the filesystem you created.

 This C software has been developed on a Ubuntu 22.04.4 LTS Jammy Jellifish using gcc version 11.4.0, tested on:

 - **Centos Stream Release 9** kernel: 5.14.0-479.el9.aarch64.